 Rubella symptoms can last between 1 to 5 days.
 Common symptoms include:

 Some people, including children, may have few or no symptoms.
 In rare cases, rubella can cause easy bruising or bleeding anywhere by lowering of the platelet count or inflammation of the brain (encephalitis).

 People with symptoms should visit their doctor right away to get tested.

 Rubella can spread from an infected person by droplets from the nose or mouth or from mother to unborn baby.
 Rubella is easily spread to people who have not been vaccinated or previously infected.

 Symptoms start usually between 14 to 21 days after exposure.
 People with rubella are usually infectious from seven days before the rash starts until seven days after the rash has gone.
 To stop the spread, people with rubella should stay at home during this period.

 Who is at risk?

-- Rubella containing vaccines are safe and effective and have been used worldwide for many years.
+Getting vaccinated with a rubella containing vaccine is the best way to protect yourself and avoid spreading the disease.
+Rubella containing vaccines are safe and effective and have been used worldwide for many years.